autorope/donkeydocs/docs/guide/host_pc/setup_windows.md

 # Windows

 Windows provides a few different methods for setting up and installing Donkey Car.
+If you are unfamiliar with Python or concerned about the way that you install Donkey Car, please use option 1.

 1. Miniconda
 2. Native
 3. Windows Subsystem for Linux (WSL) - Experimental

-If you are unfamiliar or concerned about the way that you install Donkey Car, please use option 1 above.

 ## Install Donkeycar on Windows (miniconda)

 ![donkey](/assets/logos/windows_logo.png)

+### Prerequisites

 * Install [miniconda Python 3.7 64 bit](https://conda.io/miniconda.html).

-* Open the Anaconda prompt window via Start Menu | Anaconda 64bit | Anaconda Prompt
+* Open the Anaconda prompt window via Start Menu > Anaconda3 (64bit) > Anaconda Powershell Prompt (miniconda3)

 * type `git`.
 If the command is not found, then install [git 64 bit](https://git-scm.com/download/win)